etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 Ability to destroy and re-create an infrastructure on the cloud on the fly
 Automated generation of Diagram for your templates
 Declarative programming (no need to figure out ordering and orchestration)
+4. Separation of concern: create many stacks for many apps, and many layers. e.g.:
+VPC stacks
+Network stacks
+App stacks
-4. Don't re-invent the wheel
+5. Don't re-invent the wheel
 Leverage existing templates on the web
 Leverage the documentation
-5. Supports (almost) all AWS resources:
+6. Supports (almost) all AWS resources:
 Everything we see in this course is supported
 You can use "custom resources" for resources that are not supported

 CloudFormation Stack Designer:
 we can see all the resources and the relations between components

 (exam), CloudFormation is going to be used when we have infrastructure as code, when we need to repeat architecture in a different environment / region / AWS account.

+How CloudFormation Works
+1. Template have to be uploaded in S3 and then referenced in CloudFormation
+2. To update a template, we can't edit previous ones.
+We have to re-upload a new version of the template to AWS
+3. Stacks are identified by a name
+4. Deleting a stack deletes every single artifact that was created by CloudFormation

+Deploying CloudFormation Templates
+1. Manual way:
+-> editing templates in the CloudFormation Designer
+-> Using the console to input parameters, etc
+2. Automated way:
+-> editing templates in a YAML file
+-> using the AWS CLI to deploy the templates
+-> recommended way when you fully want to automate your flow

+CloudFormation Building Blocks
+**Templates components**:
+1. Resources: your AWS resources declared in the template (MANDATORY)
+2. Parameters: dynamic inputs for your template
+3. Mappings: the static variables for your template
+4. Outputs: references to what has been created
+5. Conditionals: list of conditions to perform resource creation
+6. Metadata
+**Templates helpers**:
+1. References
+2. Functions

+(EXAM) Don't have to remember all these, just remember your CloudFormation templates most importantly has resources, paramters and outputs.

+Note: This is an introduction to CloudFormation.
+1. can take over 3 hours to properly learn and master CloudFormation
+2. The exam expect you to understand how to read CloudFormation